 A few weeks ago, we looked at the concept of reading the tape, which is also known as tape reading.
 We also looked at the concept of imbalance, which refers to the actions by buyers and sellers in the market.

 In this report, we will look at the concept of level 2 in trading.

 What is level 2 quote?

 Level 2 is often viewed as a complex dashboard that shows the order flows in the market.
 It shows how buyers and sellers are placing their trades.
-Having a good understanding of the order flows can help you determine whether to buy or sell stocks.
+Having a good understanding of how to read level 2 market data can help you determine whether to buy or sell stocks.